permutationlock/zimpl/README.md

 };
 ```

-A complaint with the above function is that it is not clear from the
+A complaint with the above implementation is that it is not clear from the
 signature, or even the full definition, what the
 requirements are for the `handler` argument.